artemsaraiev/pd_backend_dev/api/PdfHighlighterAPI.md

 - nothing

 **Effects:**
 - returns an array of dictionaries, each containing one highlight document for the given paper in the `highlight` field.
+Returns an empty array if no highlights are found for the paper.
 The sync collects all highlights and responds with a single `highlights` array.

 **Request Body:**
 ```json